 For homeschool high school transcripts: the 26 basic credits you need?
 What courses do you need to plan for homeschool high schooler for life or college prep.

 Homeschool High School Transcripts: The 26 Basic Credits You Need

 First, let me say something very important: There is not ONE right way to homeschool.

 However, it is helpful to have some guidelines in choosing courses for the transcript.
 I am going to share the requirements from the homeschool umbrella school where I have served as the upper-classmen advisor for years.

 1) Each state has different requirements for graduation.
 You can check Homeschool Legal Defense Association’s website for this information.
-(You should also join.)
+(We are not affiliates, but we highly recommend their organization and that you also join.)

 2) Check your local colleges to see what they are looking for in their incoming freshmen.
-(Their websites will have this info.)
+(College websites will have this info.)

 3) Our umbrella school’s requirements are on the high side but have been useful in creating powerful transcripts and getting these teens into college: